Last Updated: December 13, 2024

 Increased File Size: One consideration with OLE is that embedding objects into a Project file can increase its size.
 This is because the embedded data contributes to the overall file size.
 Users should be mindful of this, especially when dealing with large or complex projects.

 Dependency Management: When using OLE linking, dependencies on the source files are created.
-If the source files are moved or deleted, it can lead to issues with the linked or embedded content in the Project file.
+Moving or deleting the source files can lead to issues with the linked or embedded content in the Project file.
 Managing file locations is essential to avoid disruptions.
 With embedding, the object resides in the Microsoft Project file.

-Location: Although there is an Objects field and related command in Microsoft Project, this field has not functioned well for the past few versions of the software.
+Location: Although Microsoft Project has an Objects field and related command, this field has not functioned well in the past few software versions.
 The Notes field is the best place to insert Objects for a task, resource, or assignment.

 Hyperlinks